Healthy Homes Assessment Melrose

 Melrose Moisture Ingress & Drainage

-Protecting your rental property from moisture isn’t just about the inside of the building It’s about having to make sure there is somewhere for rain, surface and underground water to flow, and stop it from coming inside.
-When it is about damp and water, it is typically not apparent that it could be a huge problem that can cause damages to your investment and affecting your tenant’s health.
+Protecting your rental property from moisture isn’t just about the interior of the building; you have to ensure there is somewhere for rain, surface or ground water and stop it from coming inside.
+When it concerns damp and moisture it’s often what you don’t see that can become a big problem and end up causing the property to suffer and harming your tenant’s health.

-Properties that are rented must have effective drainage to get rid of storm water, surface water and ground water, which includes the proper outfall or runoff.
-Making sure the water is able to go, and also that it can’t linger underneath the buildings is a vital aspect of maintaining your property’s dry.
+Properties that are rented must be equipped with efficient drainage to remove rainwater, storm water and ground water, which includes the proper outfall or runoff.
+Making sure the water has a place to go, and that it can’t linger underneath the buildings is a vital aspect of keeping your property dry.

-In addition to the drainage system that will prevent moisture from entering, if your rental has an enclosed gap between your floor and the surface, a ground moisture barrier must be installed if it is reasonably practicable to do so.
+Alongside the drainage system that will prevent moisture from entering, if your rental has an enclosed gap between your floor and soil, a ground-water barrier must be installed if it is reasonably practicable to do so.

-The ground-moisture barrier usually a polythene sheet laid over the ground, to block any moisture in the ground from rising into the building.
-It also helps prevent water damage to the floor insulation.
+Ground moisture barriers are typically an insulating sheet of polythene laid over the ground, in order to block any moisture that is present in the ground from entering the property.
+It also helps in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection